openvinotoolkit/openvino_notebooks/README.md

 ## 💻 Getting Started

-The notebooks are designed to run almost anywhere &mdash; on your laptop, on a cloud VM, or in a Docker container.
+The notebooks are designed to run almost anywhere &mdash; your laptop, a cloud VM, or even a Docker container.
 Here's what you need to get started:

 - CPU (64-bit)
 - Windows\*, Linux\* or macOS\*
 - Python\* 3.6-3.7

-Before you proceed to the Installation Guide, please review the detailed System Requirements below.
+Before you proceed to the [Installation Guide](#installation-guide), please review the detailed [System Requirements](#system-requirements) below.

 ## ⚙️ System Requirements